-Intrusive thoughts are unwanted thoughts, impulses or “mental images”.
-These thoughts may surround the fear of committing an act one consider to be harmful, violent, immoral, sexually inappropriate, or sacrilegious.
-There is no intent to act on these thoughts (although your OCD may attempt to persuade you that there is that chance) and these thoughts bring no pleasure, causing extreme distress.
+Intrusive thoughts are unwanted thoughts, impulses, or mental images that cause anxiety, and stress.
+They can also make it hard to carry out everyday responsibilities at work, at school, or in the home.
+These thoughts may focus on the fear of committing an act a person considers harmful, violent, immoral, sexually inappropriate, or sacrilegious.
+The person does not want to act on these thoughts (although the OCD may attempt to persuade the person that there is a chance), and these thoughts bring no pleasure, causing extreme distress.

 Sexual Intrusive Thoughts consist of unwanted sexual thoughts.
-This may include sexual orientation fears, such as the fear of being or becoming LGBTQ.
-It may also contain intrusive, unwanted mental imagery of sexual behaviors or actions that the individual does not desire, the fear of committing a harmful sexual act or being sexually aggressive.
-Individuals with OCD may also be plagued by unwanted intrusive thoughts/images that they may commit a sexual act to a child.
-This is not the same as having a sexual fantasy or being homophobic.
+This may include fears related to one’s sexual orientation or what others might think.
+It may also contain mental imagery of sexual behaviors that the individual finds immoral or abhorrent.
+The person may fear committing a harmful sexual act or being sexually aggressive.
+Individuals with OCD may even suffer from unwanted intrusive thoughts about committing a sexual act with a child.
+This is not the same as having a sexual fantasy, being a pedophile, or being homophobic.

 Examples of sexual intrusive thoughts: